DhanushaRamesh/java-hello-world-with-maven/README.md

 # Building Java Projects with Maven
 This guide walks you through using Maven to build a simple Java project.
+TEUdated file by Dhanusha - This project is tested to run in TC and Linux server

 ## What you’ll build
 You’ll create an application that provides the time of day and then build it with Maven.